loveencounterflow/jsonick/README.md

 command ('carefully', 'with a knife' and so on).
 On the command line, another distinction between options and payload is that payload can (most often) be piped into the command, wheres options can't.

-To capture all the fine details and remain configurable, Sigil processes the command line in phases.
+To capture all the fine details and remain configurable, CDE-TNVX processes the command line in phases.

 ### Conventions for Command Line Arguments

 #### Overarching Rules

-Sigil follows some very simple rules to parse command line arguments:
+CDE-TNVX follows some very simple rules to parse command line arguments:

 * Each argument is, in Phase 1, classified either as an option (control) or as an operand (data).
 * An empty argument such as in `cmd ''` is always an operand.